 The (Sub)antarctic region remained free of HPAI until October 2023, with no evidence of disease reported during the 2022/2023 Austral summer despite high surveillance efforts23,24.
 In 2023/2024, in the context of the southward spread of HPAI, the Falkland Islands (51°43’S, 59°25’W; Figure 1a; hereafter referred to as “Falklands”), located at the crossroad between South America and Antarctica, represented a strategic place for virus surveillance in the (Sub)antarctic region25.
 The archipelago is also of great biodiversity conservation interest itself as it hosts 21 several important bird populations, including important populations of southern rockhopper penguins (Eudyptes chrysocome) and striated caracaras (Phalcoboenus australis) listed on the IUCN Red List26, as well as two endemic species and 13 endemic sub-species26,27.

-In October 2023, the first HPAI case was detected in the Falklands when a dead southern fulmar (Fulmarus glacialoides) tested positive for H5N1 by polymerase chain reaction (PCR)23, which was later confirmed as HPAI H5Nx clade 2.3.4.4b by sequencing12 part of the surveillance program implemented by the Falkland Islands Government (FIG), consisting of AIV RNA screening and characterization from dead and symptomatic birds reported by the community.
+In October 2023, the first HPAI case was detected in the Falklands when a dead southern fulmar (Fulmarus glacialoides) tested positive for H5N1 by polymerase chain reaction (PCR)23, which was later confirmed as HPAI H5Nx clade 2.3.4.4b by sequencing12, as part of the surveillance program implemented by the Falkland Islands Government (FIG), consisting of AIV RNA screening and characterization from dead and symptomatic birds reported by the community.
 Over the rest of the breeding season, this program detected ten sporadic cases and three outbreaks (i.e., cluster of cases with evidence of local transmission such as increasing numbers of dead animals) across the archipelago (Figure 1a)28.
-The Steeple Jason outbreak seemed to primarily affect black-browed albatrosses (Thalassarche melanophris), and marginally rockhopper penguins and brown skuas (Stercorarius antarcticus), and the Sealion Island and Carcass Island outbreaks to primarily affect gentoo penguins (Pygoscelis papua)28.
+The Steeple Jason outbreak seemed to primarily have affected black-browed albatrosses (Thalassarche melanophris), and marginally rockhopper penguins and brown skuas (Stercorarius antarcticus), and the Sealion Island and Carcass Island outbreaks to have primarily affected gentoo penguins (Pygoscelis papua)28.

 In order to better understand the actual extent of H5Nx circulation in the system, the associated impact on wildlife, and the potential contribution of different species to the dynamics of the virus, we investigated exposure to AIVs in birds sampled across the Falklands before and after the incursion of HPAI H5N1 via specific antibody screening.
-We assessed: (i) the potential for pre-existing exposure to and immunity against AIVs, considering the circulation of LPAI in the (Sub)antarctic region29–33; (ii) the actual extent of exposure, which cannot be captured by dead or symptomatic bird screening only, considering evidence of non-fatal infections in wildlife4,16; and (iii), heterogeneities in exposure across species and sites, hypothesizing that species breeding in high densities would show high level of exposure around outbreak epicenters, and that species scavenging on other AIV hosts would be more exposed than other species especially on islands experiencing outbreaks and, to a lesser extent, sporadic cases (Figure 1-Figure 2).
-In addition to addressing these questions, the present antibody prevalence data enrich our understanding of (iv) the lethality of HPAI infection, how it varies across populations, and potential implications for virus spread by asymptomatic individuals, and (v) the potential for acquired immunity and potential implications for future HPAI outbreaks.
+We assessed: (i) the potential for pre-existing exposure to and immunity against AIVs, considering the circulation of LPAI in the (Sub)antarctic region29–33; (ii) the actual extent of exposure, which cannot be captured by dead or symptomatic bird screening only given expected non-fatal infections in wildlife4,16; and (iii), heterogeneities in exposure across species and sites, hypothesizing that species breeding in high densities would show high level of exposure around outbreak epicenters, and that species scavenging on other AIV hosts would be more exposed than other species, especially on islands experiencing outbreaks and, to a lesser extent, sporadic cases (Figure 1-Figure 2).
+In addition to addressing these questions, antibody prevalence data was expected to enrich our understanding of (iv) the lethality of HPAI infection, how it varies across populations, and potential implications for virus spread by asymptomatic individuals, and (v) the potential for acquired immunity and potential implications for future HPAI outbreaks.
 Altogether, this study provides key insights to understanding the mechanisms of HPAI spread and its impact on wild bird populations.
 By enhancing our understanding of viral dynamics, exposure patterns, and species-specific vulnerabilities, we can better inform and optimize future surveillance, mitigation, and conservation strategies to protect biodiversity and ecosystem health.